 For an example of that, here’s the first workout from Starting Strength, a beginner strength training routine made by the former powerlifter Mark Rippetoe:

 Bodybuilders and powerlifters were using completely different styles of training.
 Bodybuilders were all about training density, blasting through set after set, even if that meant huge drops in performance as they progressed through their workouts.
 Powerlifters were all about maintaining high performance from set to set, even if that meant spending most of their workouts resting.

 Then, in 2016, Dr. Brad Schoenfeld published a study that ravaged the landscape (study).

 The Schoenfeld Study

 Dr. Schoenfeld had the first group rest for one minute between sets, which was fairly typical for bodybuilders back then.
 He had the second group rest for three minutes between sets, more similar to how a powerlifter might rest after going up a flight of stairs.
 Each group did three sets of each exercise.

 The group using short rest times built muscle just fine.
 But the group using longer rest times wound up gaining twice as much.
 A huge increase.
 So that means that longer rest times are better, right?
 Not quite, but a lot of people came away with that conclusion, and it’s easy to see why.

 Nowadays, the standard bulking advice is to rest like a powerlifter.
 You take the time you need to feel fully recovered, or at least mostly recovered.
-Depending on how much weight you’re moving and how fit you are, maybe that means resting two minutes.
-Maybe three.
-Maybe five.
+Depending on how much weight you’re moving and how fit you are, maybe that means resting for 2 minutes.
+Maybe 3.
+Maybe 5.